meant-ion/TuringMod/README.md

 				* automatically removes all links that are not permittied
 					- will need to make compatible with !startcollect and !endcollect

+		- a quote delivery function
+				* Gets a random quote from a collection of quotes made by me on stream
+				* Would need to have people there to witness and record those quotes as well
+				* Would need a !addq/!addquote and !delq/!delquote commands for this also

+		- yodaposting: same idea as !post, but response is said like yoda would
+				* API not free, need to actually be making money to use (lol)

 	------------------------------------------------------------

 	- whatever is suggested by viewers during my livestreams, so long as the suggestions are not against TOS (Twitch or OpenAI)

 	- get further testing for the calculator, specifically for negative numbers

+	- freegame cmd, tells about free games from epic games store (!epicfree ?)

+	- (MAJOR MAYBE) have !exchange be able to convert currencies into their values as crypto (dunno about this one morally tbh)

+	- a command that gets the space image of the day from NASA's API and displays it in the top-right corner of the stream as a source
+			* Need to research more on how to do that
+			* Need to rate-limit this one too, only one image a day so tens or hundreds of calls a stream = waste of bandwidth

 	- once !changegame is finally working, make a similar command (!changetitle ?) that will edit the stream title too
 			* Maybe edit the tags as well?